DavidBThomp/David-Thompson-CIS106/README.md

 ## Assignment 5

 This assignment was especially difficult for me, even though it isn't completed on the first day.
 The JavaScript as I can tell is barely not working, but the flowgorithm does.
 I got help from Hasfsa Hussaini and will likely need help again on day 2.
 I don't think I'm making a connection on how parameters, functions, and variables interact with each other.
 I feel like I slightly understand the concepts but don't know how to place what where.
-(Cont on day 2)
+After getting my parameters correct I have a much stronger grasp on functions.

+## Assignment 6

+Once again it took me a bit longer to figure this out simply because I missed out on one parameter.
+I did learn that when storing values from calculations they must always be stored in a variable, while outputs can simply be printed because it won't have changing values.
+I did peer a little bit into arrays and how to get multiple variables back from one function, but didn't use it because that seems to be a bit more advanced and will be explained in later lessons.